Distributed multi-parameter quantum metrology with a superconducting quantum network

+\end{sequation} When $B_x = B_y$, as the case in the experiment, the two bounds become almost the same near the optimal time point with $\sin(B T) = 1$.

-\end{sequation} where $k_1 \in \{0000, 0101, 1010\}$ and $k_2 \in \{0001,0010,0100,0110,1000,1001\}$.
-This demonstrates that the QCRB can be saturated by performing local projective measurement in the Bell basis on each sensor module, indicating the precision in Eq.(\ref{eq:pre_nle_3}) is achievable.
+In both cases, the corresponding precision bound can be saturated by performing projective measurements in the Bell basis on each sensor module.
+We explicitly calculate the CFIM under the projective measurement of Bell-basis, confirming the optimality of the measurement strategy in our system.
+The full derivation is provided in Supplementary Information I.C.2.